jenkinsci/docker/README.md

 # Installing more tools

-You can run your container as root - and install via apt-get, install as part of build steps via jenkins tool installers, or you can create your own Dockerfile to customise, for example:
+You can run your container as root - and install via yum, install as part of build steps via jenkins tool installers, or you can create your own Dockerfile to customise, for example:

 ```
 FROM jenkins
-# if we want to install via apt
+# if we want to install via yum
 USER root
-RUN apt-get update && apt-get install -y ruby make more-thing-here
+RUN yum update && yum install -y ruby make more-thing-here
 USER jenkins # drop back to the regular jenkins user - good practice
 ```